Welcome to the No. 6 RCAF Dunville Museum

 Today the Museum features:

-- Extensive displays of photographs, uniforms, memorabilia, medals, and artifacts, including some used at the No. 6 SFTS.
+- EXTENSIVE DISPLAYS of photographs, uniforms, memorabilia, medals, and artifacts, including some used at the No. 6 SFTS.
+Because of these extensive displays and artifacts, a retired Air Force officer said this was "One of the best Air Force Museums I have visited."

 The Museum is an all-volunteer organization with no government or outside funding.
 The annual operating and capital budget is covered by memberships, donations, sponsorships and fund raisers.